 BMS 602.
 Human Gross Anatomy.
 6 credits.
-FA (Same as CAN 602)

-This course examines the detailed structure of the human body, including dissection of the cadaver, combined with conferences, lectures, and assigned readings.
-P: Gr.
-Stdg. or IC.
+FA (Same as CAN 602) Detailed structure of the human body.
+Dissection of the cadaver combined with conferences, lectures, and assigned readings.
+P: IC.

 BMS 603.
 Microscopic Anatomy.
 4 credits.
 FA

 This course provides a comprehensive examination of the light microscopic anatomy and ultrastructure of cells, tissues, and organs.
 A combination of lectures, discussions, and laboratories is employed with a major focus on a laboratory experience using the light microscope.
 P: Gr. stdg. or IC.